obniz/obniz/doc/connection.md

 ```

 ## debugprint
-This let obniz.js to show logs like communicated jsons and connections logs to console.log.
+This lets obniz.js to show logs like communicated jsons and connection logs in console.log.

 ```javascript
 var obniz = new Obniz('1234-5678');